pro-to-tip/botogram/README.md

 app.listen(process.env.PORT);
 ```
 > Notice that Webhook will only work via HTTPS, so you need to have an SSL-signed url.
 For more information see [this](https://core.telegram.org/bots/api#setwebhook).
+Example usage with self-signed certificates can be found [here](https://github.com/drvirtuozov/botogram/blob/master/docs/selfsigned.md).

 # Event Types and Priority: